 One glance at the P1 reveals everything you need to know about the immense effort that went into making this car an aerodynamic masterpiece.
 McLaren’s Design Director resonated with this ‘it’s as though we stuck a tube inside and sucked all the air out – a dramatic, honest shape, but also a very beautiful one’.

-Staying true to the aerodynamic, carbon fibre theme, the P1 utilises lightweight seats with ultra-thin carbon fibre shells, weighing in at just 10.5kg each.
+Staying true to the aerodynamic, carbon fiber theme, the P1 utilizes lightweight seats with ultra-thin carbon fiber shells, weighing in at just 10.5kg each.

 Lanzante: An Iconic Collaboration

 Throughout it’s five-year history to date, the P1 has amounted an enormous following and an iconic design collaboration, which has only furthered the longevity of the McLaren P1.

 First came the track only P1 GTR, which the British racing team, Lanzante, who were responsible for McLaren’s legendary 1995 Le Mans win, converted for road use at the request of wealthy clients.

 The British engineering firm then went on to create five exclusive P1 LM’s, which featured considerably more down force and power than the original P1.
 This allowed for the P1 LM to break the Nürburgring lap record for a road-legal car in 2017, with a lap of 6 minutes and 43 seconds.

 Goodwood Festival of Speed’s Unveiling of the McLaren P1 GT Longtail